Schools & Districts

 ACT Exam Prep

 Frankenstein Chapter 23 Summary

 Poor Victor really hates himself at this point.
 He goes home to Geneva to tell his father the sad news, and the man drops dead from grief.
+That makes five.

 © 2013 Shmoop University, Inc. All rights reserved.
 We love your brain and respect your privacy. |